We've been asking residents, visitors, businesses, students, and anyone with an opinion about York, to tell us what they

 - there are high levels of employment in the hospitality, retail and health and social care sectors, which pay less than the national average wage

-Through this consultation, we hope to start to plan to rebalance the local economy, by attracting further inward investment.
+By changing the way we talk about York, we hope to start to rebalance the local economy, by attracting further inward investment and increase pride in the city.

 Talk York partners

 We're working with partners as part of the Talk York project, including:

 - Askham Bryan College